Why More Systems Don’t Belong in the Core — and How Intentional Separation Reduces Risk

 The real shift institutions are navigating

-• Do they see uneven or spiking traffic?
+• Experience uneven or spiking traffic

-• Do they depend on external vendors?
+• Depend on external vendors

 These characteristics don’t make a system unsafe.
 They make it incompatible with one-size-fits-all placement.
 The core remains essential—but it’s no longer the right home for everything that matters.